Below are terms and their descriptions that will help you navigate your way through your auto’s repair from beginning to end.

 Also known as: autobody repair shop, auto collision repair shop, auto body paint repair shops, collision auto repair shops, auto body repair services, automotive body repair facilities, collision centers, autobody shops

-auto paint chipping
+basecoat / clear auto paint

 Auto paint is said to chip when stones and other debris cause the colored paint finish to break off in small pieces.
 Auto body paint shops can buff out and refill chipped areas with matching paint to make the damage invisible.